Senira-Wijesooriya/Secure-Enterprise-Network-Design/README.md

 Static Routing: Default routes configured on Firewalls and Routers to direct traffic to the ISP.

 🔑 Access Credentials

 (For testing purposes only)

 Enable Secret / Privileged Exec: senira

-Console Password: cisco
+Console Password: cisco12345

-VTY / Telnet Password: cisco
+VTY / Telnet Password: cisco12345

 VPN Pre-Shared Key: seniraVPN

 WiFi Password (SSID: Accounting-WiFi): seniraWiFi

 🧪 How to Test the Network